dantheuri17/bmiApp/README.md

 ## Working On

-- [x] Displays information in results page
+- [x] Displays BMI in results page
 - [ ] Informs User whether BMI is healthy or not